 Congregation of Jesus Christ:

-Do you believe that in the call of this congregation God himself calls you to this holy ministry?
+Do you believe that in the call of this congregation God himself is calling you to these holy offices?

 Do you believe that the Old and New Testaments are the Word of God, the only infallible rule of faith and life?